sauthieg/sauthieg.github.io/_posts/2014-12-12-openig-31-minor-release-but-loads-of-improvements.markdown

 OK, we couldn't resist to add at least a few new features in OpenIG 3.1!

-The most core one is [decorator support][decorator]: this feature enable an easy way to add behaviours to existing heap objects without having to change the code of theses objects.
+The most core one is [decorator support][decorator]: this feature enables an easy way to add behaviours to existing heap objects without having to change the code of theses objects.